 In a fictional Iranian nightclub in a not-so-distant dystopian future, ecological, socio-economic, and human rights issues caused by the expansion of neoliberalism in the Middle East start to unravel.

 Bijan Moosavi’s largest solo exhibition to date centres around Disco Islam a sci-fi quasi-commercial video combining CGI, live-action, Islamic kitsch and music, set in an immersive environment that references club culture, the desert, and the language of corporate advertising.

-As neoliberalism has become the dominant ideology in late capitalist societies in the West, economic policies prescribed by the International Monetary Fund and the World Bank have been presented as the only way towards growth, freedom and democracy in the Global South and Middle East.
-Disco Islam: Future Phantasmagoria speculates on a ‘perfect’ neoliberal Middle Eastern future – privatized, deregulated and market oriented – where the aesthetics of advertising and commerce, environmental catastrophe and club culture combine with techno-utopian solutions from Silicon Valley.
+As neoliberalism has become the dominant ideology in late capitalist societies in the West, economic policies prescribed by the International Monetary Fund and the World Bank have been presented as the only way toward growth, freedom, and democracy in the Global South and Middle East.
+Disco Islam: Future Phantasmagoria speculates on a ‘perfect’ neoliberal Middle Eastern future – privatized, deregulated, and market-oriented – where the aesthetics of advertising and commerce, environmental catastrophe, and club culture combine with techno-utopian solutions from Silicon Valley.

 Welcome to Disco Islam: A Middle Eastern horror show from the future.

 Hear more about the project direct from Bijan at From the Artists Mouth on Instagram Live, Thursday, 2 June,

 Bijan will bring the installation to life with a live performance – Disco Islam Commentary Performance – as part of Digbeth First Friday on 1 July, 7pm, taking on the role of Muslim entrepreneur and Islamic futurist and riffing off YouTube commentary and reaction videos